zoedesimone/census-api/README.md

 Parameters:

-- `in_pth` : str.
+- `in_pth`: str.
 The file location of the geojson building file.
-- `out_pth` : str.
+- `out_pth`: str.
 The file location in which to save the augmented file.
-- `key` : str.
+- `key`: str.
 The 40 digit text string.
 Can be obtained from [the US Census site.](http://api.census.gov/data/key_signup.html)
+- `census_variables`: tuple[str].
+Default = None.
+    An optional tuple of strings identifying ACS 5 Census variables to augment the dataframe.
+If custom_variables is not specified the function will return an augmented geojson with default columns.

+`add_census_to_geojson_df`:  Returns a geojson with additional columns containing Census Tract Level Data regarding building tract level ownership, population and income.

+- `df`: GeoDataFrame.
+The input geodataframe.
+- `key`: str.
+The 40 digit text string.
+Can be obtained from (http://api.census.gov/data/key_signup.html)
+- `census_variables`: tuple[str].
+Default = None.
+    An optional tuple of strings identifying ACS 5 Census variables to augment the dataframe.
+If custom_variables is not specified the function will return an augmented geojson with default columns.

 Defaults Census Variables from [ACS 5, 2020](https://www.census.gov/data/developers/data-sets/acs-5year.html).
 Default variables taken from [Detailed Tables](https://api.census.gov/data/2020/acs/acs5/variables.json):